larashores/laraspipes/readme.md

 ## Item Depositor

-Item Depositors are used for adding items to chests.
-The large side of the extractor must face the chest to add items from.
-If an extractor is placed next to a chest, it will auto-face the chest regardless of the player direction.
+Item Depositors are used for adding items to inventories.
+The large side of the extractor must face the inventory to add items from.
+If an extractor is placed next to an inventory, it will auto-face the inventory regardless of the player direction.
 Item Pipes can be connected to the Extractor from any other direction.

 ![Item Depositor Left](https://raw.githubusercontent.com/larashores/laraspipes/main/images/item-depositor-left.png)
 ![Item Depositor Right](https://raw.githubusercontent.com/larashores/laraspipes/main/images/item-depositor-right.png)